-There is so much negative news these days and it is sometimes hard to stay positive, but there are many logical and fairly simple precautions that you can take to prevent your family becoming a statistic as victims of crime.
-Starting with the exterior of your home.
+With so much negative news these days, it's hard to stay positive.
+However, there are many logical precautions you can take to up your home security and avoid becoming a statistic as victims of crime.
+Lets start with the exterior of your home.

-THE PERIMETER.
 The police say that visibility is key and that a property with a fence is easier to monitor than one with a high wall.
-Make sure that there are not any trees close to your perimeter barrier that can aid a criminal to get access to your property.
-Razor wire on the top of your wall or fence is a deterrent and if you can afford it, an electric fence can be very intimidating to a criminal.
+Make sure that there are not any trees close to your perimeter barrier that can aid a criminal in getting access to your property.
+Placing Razor wire on the top of your wall or fence is a deterrent.
+If you can afford it, an electric fence can be very intimidating to a criminal.
 In the garden use thorny and prickly plants outside and inside your perimeter barrier to give any intruder a painful surprise.

-THE DRIVEWAY.
 This is a prime hi-jacking spot.
-Obviously, you are very vulnerable if you have to get out of your vehicle to open the gate, so an automated gate allows you safer access.
+You are very vulnerable if you have to get out of your vehicle to open a gate.
+An automated gate can boost your home security then fold as it allows you much safer access.
 If it is a sliding gate, make sure there is an anti-lift bracket installed.
 If you do not have automation, make sure that your gate is sturdy and lockable.
-Also ensure that you have clear visibility around your driveway access and that there are no bushes that bad guys can lurk behind.
+Also ensure that you have clear visibility around your driveway and that there are no bushes that bad guys can lurk behind.
 TIP: Do not pull into your driveway when you are waiting for your gate to open.
 Staying on the road will assist you in driving away should you feel nervous about being hi-jacked.